-The following table contains results for unregulated contaminants.
-Unregulated contaminant monitoring helps the USEPA and the State Water Resources Control Board to determine where certain contaminants occur and whether the contaminants need to be regulated.
+The following table contains results for unregulated contaminants sampled in 2014.
+Unregulated contaminant monitoring helps the US Environmental Protection Agency (USEPA) and the State Water Resources Control Board to determine where certain contaminants occur and whether the contaminants need to be regulated.
+These samples are separate from the regularly required monitoring and therefore only sampled during the 2014 year.
 The USEPA uses the Unregulated Contaminant Monitoring Rule (UCMR) program to collect data for contaminants suspected to be present in drinking water, but that do not have health-based standards set under the Safe Drinking Water Act (SDWA).
 Information about the UCMR and results can be found the USEPA website: http://water.epa.gov/lawsregs/rulesregs/sdwa/ucmr/ucmr3/

-Unregulated Contaminant Detections Chemical Average Range Notification (MCL) [PHG] Health Affects Chlorate (ppb) 74.2 22-220 800 N/A Chromium (ppb) 0.51 1 sample detection (50) Some people who use water containing chromium in excess of the MCL over many years may experience allergic dermatitis Chromium-6 (ppb) 0.15 0.06 - 0.49 (10) [0.02] (3) Molybdenum (ppb) 3.04 2.4 - 4 N/A N/A Strontium (ppb) 67.3 18 - 150 N/A N/A Vanadium (ppb) 3.05 0.57 - 12 50 The babies of some pregnant women who drink water containing vanadium in excess of the notification level may have an increased risk of developmental effects, based on studies in laboratory animals.
+Unregulated Contaminant Detections in 2014 Chemical Average Range Notification Level (MCL) [PHG] Health Affects Chlorate (ppb) 43.8 ND - 220 800 N/A Chromium (ppb) 0.05 ND - 0.51 (50) Some people who use water containing chromium in excess of the MCL over many years may experience allergic dermatitis Chromium-6 (ppb) 0.08 ND - 0.49 (10) [0.02] (3) Molybdenum (ppb) 3.5 2.3 - 7.5 N/A N/A Strontium (ppb) 61.2 16 - 150 N/A N/A Vanadium (ppb) 2.5 ND - 12 50 The babies of some pregnant women who drink water containing vanadium in excess of the notification level may have an increased risk of developmental effects, based on studies in laboratory animals.

 (3) A drinking water sample with a detection of hexavalent chromium above the PHG of 0.02 ppb does not necessarily represent a public health concern.
 The PHG represents the level of hexavalent chromium at which no adverse health effects would be anticipated over an entire lifetime of exposure (for example, drinking 2 liters of water with hexavalent chromium at the PHG every day for 70 years).
 However, a PHG is not a definitive boundary line between a "safe" and "dangerous" level of a chemical, and drinking water is frequently demonstrated as safe to drink even if it contains chemicals at levels exceeding their PHGs.
+Some people who drink water containing hexavalent chromium in excess of the MCL over many years may have an increased risk of getting cancer.